aaduexe/aaduexe/README.md

 ## **Aadu** is not my real name.
 (Obviously)

-🦕 There is huge possibility of me haveing ADHD.<br/>
+🦕 There is huge possibility of me having ADHD.<br/>
 🎿 Storyboard, Filmaking, Chess, Code, Game Dev, Accounts, Langua... sigh!<br/>
 🎭 But 0 things to show.<br/>